 We ended our marriage in the way a marriage should end…’Until death us do part.’
 It wasn’t always easy and we had our sweet patches and our rough spots that we rode out together.
 I do have regrets that I wish I could go back and have some ‘do-overs.’
 I don’t think anyone doesn’t have those.

 What I do have is memories of a special man who made an enormous impact on my life.
 I loved him more than words can express.
 Love is an intentional act.
 It’s more than an emotion.
-It’s the small things that is done out of caring deeply for one another.
+It’s the small things that are done out of caring deeply for one another.
 It’s the act of putting another person’s needs above and beyond your own.

 It’s because of how well that I was loved that I would like to experience that again.
 That, I think, is the best compliment to John.
 He showed me the beauty of marriage and for that I do feel truly blessed.